University of Virginia College of Arts and Sciences: Departments

 In addition to majors and (typically) minors being available in the above-listed fields of study, the College also administers interdisciplinary degree programs in the following areas:

-There is also a 5-year program, by arrangement with the Curry Education School, through which students who graduate the College with a BA degree may pursue a Master of Arts in Teaching degree at Curry with one additional year of graduate study.
+There is also a 5-year program, by arrangement with the School Education and Human Development, through which students who graduate the College with a BA degree may pursue a Master of Arts in Teaching degree at the School of Education and Human Development with one additional year of graduate study.

-Department Notabilities
+Department notabilities

 Several of the 45+ departments, along with their faculty, have been noted for important contributions to their fields.
-Numerous members of the Department of English, which includes the top-ranked Program in Creative Writing, have distinguished themselves nationally and internationally, most notably Pulitzer Prize for poetry recipient Rita Dove, on the faculty since 1989, who served as United States Poet Laureate from 1993 to 1995 and has garnered numerous honors, among them the 1996 National Humanities Medal, the 2009 Fulbright Lifetime Achievement Medal, 24 honorary doctorates and the 2011 National Medal of Arts.
+Numerous members of the Department of English, which includes the top-ranked Program in Creative Writing, have distinguished themselves nationally and internationally, most notably Pulitzer Prize for Poetry recipient Rita Dove, on the faculty since 1989, who served as United States Poet Laureate from 1993 to 1995 and has garnered numerous honors, among them the 1996 National Humanities Medal, the 2009 Fulbright Lifetime Achievement Medal, 24 honorary doctorates and the 2011 National Medal of Arts.
 Dr. James Galloway, head of the Environmental Science department, received the Tyler Prize for Environmental Achievement Award on March 27, 2008.
 The History department's Virginia Center for Digital History was awarded a Digital Humanities start-up grant under the National Endowment for the Humanities' "We the People" program.
 Also of the History Department is White Burkett Miller Professor of History Philip Zelikow, who is currently serving on President Obama's Intelligence Advisory Board James Landers, a professor in chemistry and microbiology, has been recognized with the 2008 Innovation Award from the Association for Laboratory Automation.
 Many more recognitions, from sources such as the National Science Foundation, are awarded to individual students for their academic and research achievements in their respective fields.